 Netflix knows a lot about how to make user experience really great.
 This easy to use platform offers a lot of movies/series, but they do more than just provide streaming – they also produce their own movies and series.

 It wouldn’t be an exaggeration to say that Netflix knows how to master local advertising campaigns by including locally-known actors and social influencers in their social media activities.
-Netflix has really cohesive values and tone of voice in all their brand materials.
+Netflix has really cohesive values and tone of voice in all its brand materials.

 Their campaigns are usually clever and have a bit of a meme-based approach, something that their social media audience really responds to, keeping it engaged with Netflix’s content.